-Harvard is a style of referencing, primarily used by university students, to cite information sources.
+Harvard is a style of referencing, suitable for the social scientists or students to cite information sources.

 Two types of citations are included:

 1. In-text citations are used when directly quoting or paraphrasing a source.
 They are located in the body of the work and contain a fragment of the full citation.